Updated: Mar 16

 My first product recommendation, and comes directly before concealer, is the Tula Glow & Get It Brightening Eye Balm.
 This balm is great for dark circles and puffiness.
 My sister introduced this to me.
 It's actually a really great product and does what it says.
 If you would like to try another version of this product which has more sparkly pink in it here's the link .
 I would not recommend the sparkly pink version for someone who has puffy eyes - like me.
 The extra shimmer and glow will highlight the puffy area which is the exact opposite of what you want.
 But the pink toned balm will work great for circles.

 Next up, grab your concealer!
 The key to strategically laid concealer is to not go in with a heavy hand.
 It's not only a waste of product, but much easier to add more product than to remove.
 You can use your ring finger or small dense concealer brush to dab the product in the corner area of your eyes, then the outside corner, and a small amount under your eye right above your cheek. .
 I have linked my favorite concealers; Maybeline Age Rewind, LA Pro, and iT Bye Bye (should be two shades lighter than your skin tone).
 Continue tapping the product in while blending out, avoid moving and sliding the product around.
-If you have circles - tap the concealer directly into those dark/shadow areas.
+For my ladies that struggle with puffy eyes (that's ME TOO friend) ....
+If you have bags and circles - tap the concealer directly into those dark/shadow areas.
 This will hide shadows on the face to make your eyes appear brighter and more awake.
 Do not put a bright concealer directly on your puffy under eye area.
 Doing so, will only accentuate the puffiness versus concealing it.
+Also try using the pressed powder by itself.
+This will reduce the chances of accentuating your puffy eyes without product build up!
+The more products you stack together the greater the chances of it looking cakey and creasing throughout the day.

 As an Amazon Associate I earn from qualifying purchases.